-()) The Bible and mounting putty or tape are usually listed just once in each day's lesson, but plan to use them throughout.
+() The Bible and mounting putty or tape are usually listed just once in each day's lesson, but plan to use them throughout.

-1 One test church actually had one of the teachers come out from behind the time machine each day as if she had just arrived from that time period. ("I was stuck in time!")
+() One test church teacher came out from behind the time machine each day as if she had just arrived from that time period. ("I was stuck in time!")